Francisco Martínez de Baeza: Biography

 Martínez de Baeza took little interest in the Franciscan missions, making it difficult for them to convert indigenous people to Christianity.
-Nor did he pay attention to Native American attacks against the missionaries, and as a result he was denounceds by the Franciscans.
-On 24 September 1636, a Franciscan custodian, Fray Cristóbal de Quirós, explained to Martínez de Baeza his decision to include several catholic missions in Zuni lands and asked for escorts to accompany and defend the missionariers from possible external attacks.
-However, Martínez de Baeza rejected the demand, under the pretext that Quirós was not asking it respectfully.
-Later, the custodian explained him that the necessary encomiendas and tributes of the Zuni lands had already been approved to pay for the escorts.
+Nor did he pay attention to Native American attacks against the missionaries, and as a result he was denounced by the Franciscans.
+On 24 September 1636, a Franciscan custodian, Fray Cristóbal de Quirós, explained to Martínez de Baeza his decision to include several Catholic missions in Zuni lands and asked for escorts to accompany and defend the missionaries from possible external attacks.
+However, Martínez de Baeza rejected the demand, under the pretext that Quirós was not asking respectfully.
+Later, the custodian explained to him that the necessary encomiendas and tributes of the Zuni lands had already been approved to pay for the escorts.
 However, Baeza asked Quirós to show him some evidence so he would know what he was saying was true, because he knew that the Franciscans had decided that conversion to Christianity should to be done in the apostolic way, by persuasion, and never using military force.

 In November 1636, De Quirós wrote numerous letters to the Viceroy, in which he criticized Baeza.
 Also Fray Antonio de Ibargaray, sent some critical letters against him.
 Meanwhile, Martínez de Baeza wrote a series of reports containing false information about certain individuals of the clergy in order to discredit them in the eyes of the viceroy.

 His governorship ended on 18 April 1637, leaving the colony in hands of Luis de Rosas.